 A foot specialist can go over your best treatment options if you are having difficulty with persistent or recurring athlete’s foot infections.

-Our Toronto foot clinic is open Monday-Friday 9am-6pm, Saturdays 9am-4pm.
+Our Toronto foot clinic is open Monday – Friday from 9 am to 6 pm, Saturdays from 9 am to 4 pm and Sundays from 10 am to 4 pm.
 You do not need a referral to become a patient at our foot clinic.

 The following risk factors can make you more prone to getting athlete’s foot:

 Here are various foot care solutions you can do to prevent athlete’s foot or to reduce the progression of active infections:

 Our simple to use, online booking process makes it easy to book an appointment with a chiropodist for any of our services.
 No referral needed!

 Emily is the newest addition to the Feet First family.
 She assists with the clinic’s accounting and finances, as well as all the behind-the-scenes work that keeps the clinic running smoothly.
 In addition to her accounting smarts, she brings sunshine and positivity to everyone at Feet First Clinic.

 Part of our administrative support staff, Erica also works behind the scenes writing and editing content for our website and blog.
 She loves researching and writing educational content to help patients and anyone dealing with pain.
 When she’s not busy in the clinic, you’ll find her at her local gym, exploring underground music, hiking with friends, or cheering on her favourite sports teams (Go Jays!).
 She also loves huskies!